Poole VTS

 Poole VTS use Message Markers and Standard Marine Phrases to ensure clear and concise communications are upheld at all times

 In the event of an underway incident or emergency, Poole VTS should be informed as soon as possible.
 In a distress situation where immediate assistance is required, the Coastguard should be contacted first via VHF 16 and 999 first.
+For all marine accidents or near miss incidents within Poole Harbour and its approaches, no matter how minor, a written report should be submitted using the form here as soon as practicable following an immediate verbal report to Poole VTS on VHF Channel 14 or by telephoen to 01202 440230.

 Poole VTS Objectives